 We plot $\frac{lnf}{lnf_{max}}$ vs $\frac{lnk}{lnk_{lim}}$ for the chinese language(\cite{Chin}).
 On the plot we superimpose a Bragg-Williams curve in presence of little magnetic field, $c=0.01$, as a comparator.

 We observe that the points are not matched with Bragg-Williams line, in presence of magnetic field, fully in fig.\ref{Chin1}.
 We then ignore the letters with the highest and next highest number of usages and redo the plot, normalising the $lnf$s with next-to-next-to-maximum $lnf_{nextnextmax}$, and starting from $k=3$.
-We see, to our surprise, that the resulting points almost fall on the Bethe line for $\gamma=4.1$ in fig.\ref{Chin2}.
+We see that the best fit curve for the resulting points is the Bethe-Peierls curve in presence of four nearest neighbours and little magnetic field, $\beta H=0.02$ i.e. BP(4,$\beta H=0.02$) as in fig.\ref{Chin2}.

 \end{section}